threader/PC-Tuning/docs/research.md

     ``0c 18 24`` is equivalent to ``12 24 36`` and PsPrioritySeparation returns ``1`` which corresponds to long, variable, 2:1.
 Nothing special as it seems, this is actually equivalent to values less than the maximum documented value as shown in [this csv](https://raw.githubusercontent.com/djdallmann/GamingPCSetup/master/CONTENT/RESEARCH/FINDINGS/win32prisep0to271.csv).
 I had the same results while testing various other values.

     Conclusion: Why does windows allow us to enter values greater than 0x3F (63 decimal) if any value greater than this is equivalent to values less than the maximum documented value?
-The reason behind this is because the maximum value for a REG_DWORD is 0xFFFFFFFF (4294967295 decimal) [[1](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/262627d8-3418-4627-9218-4ffe110850b2)] and there are no restrictions in place to prevent users to entering a illogical value (=> 63 in this case), so when the kernel reads the Win32PrioritySeparation registry key, it must account for invalid values so it only reads a portion of the entered value.
+The reason behind this is because the maximum value for a REG_DWORD is 0xFFFFFFFF (4294967295 decimal) [[1](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/262627d8-3418-4627-9218-4ffe110850b2)] and there are no restrictions in place to prevent users to entering a illogical value, so when the kernel reads the Win32PrioritySeparation registry key, it must account for invalid values so it only reads a portion of the entered value.
 The portion it chooses to read is the first 6-bits of the bitmask which means values greater than 63 are recurring values.
     </details>

 ---